jessecusack/scientific-workflow/macOS_setup.md

 * `iterm2` - terminal
 * `gimp` - image editor
 * `inkscape` - vector graphics editor
-* `zotero` - my current favourite reference manager (which needs to be coupled with the better bibtex extension)
+* `zotero` - my current favourite reference manager (which needs to be coupled with the [better bibtex extension](https://retorque.re/zotero-better-bibtex/))
 * `calibre` - an ebook manager

+### Step 1.1 - energize your command line with "oh my zsh"

+This amusingly named configuration of your shell adds very useful features like auto-completion.
+Follow the instructions at https://ohmyz.sh/ to install.

-### Step 1.1 - configure git
+### Step 1.2 - configure git

 The most basic git configuration is to set a name and email.